We explore the impact of emerging technology to help organizations and individuals excel in an environment shaped by

-Working closely with a strong network of leading experts and thought leaders we explore emerging technologies, always with a focus on impact and opportunities – and then apply the insights through a range of offerings:
+Working closely with a strong network of leading experts and thought leaders, we apply the insights through a range of offerings – always with a focus on impact and opportunities:

 Corporate, startup or non-profit: I’ll help your organization excel in an environment defined by digitization, connectedness and rapid change.
 From top-level strategy to setting up teams to product strategy: With ears close to the ground, an extensive network, and years of experience working with clients of all sizes and across industries, I know what works and what doesn’t.

 Conferences are a great way to explore the impacts of emerging technologies.
 My expertise, my radar for interesting topics, and my network put me in a unique position to curate world class events.
 IoT, the future of hardware, smart cities, iOS development, maker culture or the quantified self – chances are I’ve initiated, curated or chaired a top notch event for that community or industry.
 Currently, I serve as co-chair of ThingsCon and Interaction 16, and program director of NEXT.
 For a complete list, see the Projects page.

 The Waving Cat translates insights into products or publications.
 These projects usually happen in close collaboration with external partners, and are often exploratory in nature: Consider it our in-house lab.
 So far, this includes a bi-annual print magazine (Connected), an ebook (TICOH), a monthly executive briefing about emerging technologies (The Imaginary Unit), and prototypes in various stages of completion.
 You can find most of them on the Projects page.

 My work focuses mostly on impact and opportunities of (internet-related) technologies: Technologies and business models the internet enables or leverages in new and interesting ways.
 Over the last few years this has included areas including: